 In 2004, in connection with the Acquisition, the Company changed its fiscal year-end to September 30 from November 30.
 As such, financial information for 2004 is presented for a shortened, ten-month transition period ended September 30, 2004.
 This financial information for 2004 also has been separated into two pre-acquisition and post-acquisition periods as a result of the change in accounting basis that occurred relating to the Acquisition.
-In order to enhance comparability, financial information for the ten-month period ended September 30, 2004 has been supplemented by the presentation of unaudited financial information for the ten-month period ended September 30, 2003.
-Based on how the Company's closing schedule occurred in 2003, the information for the ten-month period ended September 30, 2003.
-Based on how the Company's closing schedule occurred in 2003, the information for the ten-month period ended September 30, 2004.
+In order to enhance comparability, financial information for the ten-month period ended September 30, 2003.
+Based on how the Company's closing schedule occurred in 2003, the information for the ten-month period ended September 30, 2003 consists of 43 weeks, as compared to 44 weeks contained in the ten-month period ended September 30, 2004.